Goethe-Institut

-The Goethe-Institut fosters knowledge about Germany by providing information on German culture, society and politics.
-This includes the exchange of films, music, theatre, and literature.
-Goethe cultural societies, reading rooms, and examination and language centres have played a role in the cultural and educational policies of Germany for more than 60 years.
+The Goethe-Institut fosters knowledge about Germany by providing information on German culture, society and socio-political affairs.
+This includes the promotion of German films, music, theatre, and literature.
+Goethe cultural societies, reading rooms, and examination and language centres have played an important role in the cultural and educational activities of Germany in many countries for more than 60 years.

-It is named after German poet and statesman Johann Wolfgang von Goethe.
-The Goethe-Institut e.V. is autonomous and politically independent.

-Partners of the institute and its centres are public and private cultural institutions, the German federal states, local authorities and the world of commerce.
+Partners of the institute and its centres are public and private cultural institutions, the German federal states, local authorities and civil society.
 Much of the Goethe-Institut's overall budget consists of annual grants from the German Foreign Office and the German Press Office.
-The relationship with the Foreign Office is governed by general agreement.
-Self-generated income and contributions from sponsors and patrons, partners and friends broaden the scope of the work of the Goethe-Institut.
+The relationship with the Foreign Office is governed by a general agreement.
+Further, self-generated income and contributions from sponsors and patrons, partners and friends support the work of the Goethe-Institut.